jhpce-jhu/jhpce_mkdocs/docs/slurm/node-features.md

 3) You could also examine the available features of the node on which your shell is running in the `ActiveFeatures` attribute in the output of `scontrol show node $SLURMD_NODENAME`

-## Frequency By CPU-type
+## Cluster Composition By CPU-type

-In August 2024, the cluster compute nodes consisted of approximately
+In August 2024, the cluster compute nodes consisted of approximately, in family name alphabetical order

 ```
       3 bdver1